tech-bureau-jp/symbol/docs/index.md

 	# multisig account modification transaction needs to be wrapped in aggregate transaction

-	# to update existing metadata, new value needs to be 'xored' with previous value.
 	embedded_transactions = [
 		# create a transfer from the multisig account to the primary cosignatory to cover the transaction fee
 		facade.transaction_factory.create_embedded({